-The Escort Passport 8500 X50 replaced the Escort Passport 8500 model I christened "World's Best Radar Detector" when I first tested it some years back.
-Among Escort's non-GPS models, the Escort Passport 8500 X50 is one notch below the Escort RedLine ($499).
+The Escort Passport 8500 X50 replaced the Escort Passport 8500 model I christened "World's Best Radar Detector" when I first tested it some years back for Automobile magazine.
+Among Escort's non-GPS models, the Escort Passport 8500 X50 is one notch below the Escort Redline ($499).

 The Escort Passport 8500 X50 is available with either a red or blue LED display.
 If you'd like nearly the same radar detector at a steep discount, try the BEL (Beltronics) Pro 300.
 It uses a different case but shares its M4 platform with the Escort Passport 8500 X50 and has the same performance.
 But it has some useful extra features, voice alerts chief among them.
 Now instead of having to scan the display or depend entirely on audio tones to identify threats, a pleasant voice announces the particulars instead.
 (Audio tones are an alternate menu option.)
 Unlike the Escort, the BEL Pro 300's audio can be adjusted remotely, using the coiled Smart Cord mute button, a feature particularly useful when the BEL is used on a motorcycle.

 Signal strength (proximity to the radar) is indicated audibly by beep-frequency, visually by a bar graph that rises progressively as signal strength increases.
 The radar band—X, K or Ka—is spelled out in the text display, making it simple to comprehend what type of radar you're encountering.
 (In town, an X-band alert will almost certainly be a commercial automatic door opener, all of which operate on police-radar frequencies and account for half of all urban false alarms.)